Oregon Legislature Signed a Rent Cap Bill

 On the one hand, prior to SB 608, park and marina landlords could raise our rents as high as they wished as often as they wished.

-So, the good news is twofold.
-Landlords now have limits on rent increases in two ways:
+So, the good news is that park and marina Landlords now have a limit on rent increases for month-to-month tenancies:

 - Cap on rent increases within any 12-month period

-While this is ground-breaking for apartment renters and better than what we had, this high limit is still far too high for manufactured and floating home owners to sustain without losing their homes.
+While SB 608 is ground-breaking for apartment renters and better than what park and marina tenants on month-to-month tenancies had previously, this high limit is still far too high for manufactured and floating home owners to sustain over the long term without the risk of losing their homes.